Diegodsha/Ruby-Enumerables/README.md

 * inject ... etc.

 ## Getting Started
-To run this programs on your local machine, simply follow the steps below:
+To run this program on your local machine, simply follow the steps below:

 ### Prerequisites
 * Install the [ruby programming language](https://www.ruby-lang.org/en/documentation/installation/)